Michael Myers (Halloween)

-Michael Myers is a fictional character from the Halloween series of slasher films.
-He first appears in John Carpenter's Halloween (1978) as a young boy who murders his elder sister, Judith Myers.
+Michael Myers is a character from the slasher film series Halloween.
+He first appears in John Carpenter's 1978 feature film Halloween as a young boy who murders his elder sister, Judith Myers.
 Fifteen years later, he returns home to Haddonfield, Illinois, to murder more teenagers.
 In the original Halloween, the adult Michael Myers, referred to as The Shape in the closing credits, was portrayed by Nick Castle for most of the film and substituted by Tony Moran in the final scene where Michael's face is revealed.
-The character was created by John Carpenter and has appeared in thirteen films, as well as novels, multiple video games, and several comic books.
+The character was created by John Carpenter and has been featured in twelve films, as well as novels, video games, and comic books.

-The character is the primary antagonist in all films except Halloween III: Season of the Witch, which is not connected in continuity to the rest of the films.
+The character is the primary antagonist in all the franchise's films with the exception of Halloween III: Season of the Witch, which is a standalone film disconnected from the continuity of the other films.
 Since Castle and Moran put on the mask in the original film, six people have stepped into the same role.
 Castle, George P. Wilbur, Tyler Mane, and James Jude Courtney are the only actors to have portrayed Michael Myers more than once, with Mane and Courtney being the only actors to do so in consecutive films.
-Michael Myers is characterized as pure evil, both directly in the films, by the filmmakers who created and developed the character over nine films, and by random participants in a survey.
-In the first two films, Michael wears a Captain Kirk mask that is painted white.
-The mask, which was made from a cast of William Shatner's face, was originally used in the 1975 horror film The Devil's Rain.
+Michael Myers is characterized as pure evil directly by the filmmakers who created and developed the character over nine films.
+He typically kills using a chef's knife.
+In the films, Michael wears a white Halloween mask, as well as coveralls, which he usually steals from a victim.
+The mask used in the first film was a Captain Kirk mask that originated from a cast of William Shatner's face made for the 1975 horror film The Devil's Rain.